Ovarian cancer treatment in India with cutting-edge technologies with the highest survival rate.

 The most dangerous gynecological cancer is ovarian cancer because of its asymptomatic nature.
 Ovarian cancer couldn’t be found early due to a lack of active screening, and early detection techniques.

 Detection of cancer itself is a matter of great concern.
-However, with the advancement of technologies both in detection and treatment, the survival rates are also increasing.
+However, with the advanced ovarian cancer treatment in India, the survival rates are also increasing.

 Let me introduce you to Tiffany, a 45-year-old from Kampala, Uganda, an ovarian cancer patient who survived it, and now she wants other women around the world to learn from her experience.